acyang123/nine-lives/techSpec.md

 	- 20-30 minutes

 For multiplayer:
 	- check when down arrow pressed while player is on a corpse if the player is player 1 or player 2. if they are player two then set their position equal to the corpse below them, set a timer for invulnerability, erase the corpse below them, disable the gravity on the player.
+This would be the becomeCorpse function
 	- no significant performance impact
 	- two days

 Instant death feature is very doable
 	- simply assign a button to execute the same function that occurs when the player encounters a hazard and dies
+	- just call the killCat function
 	- no significant performance impact
 	- 5 minutes
 Play as dog feature seems doable but the double jump feature might be tricky